-Mrs. Cox will be teaching 5th grade Math, 5/6 spelling, 5/6 Joyful Discovery (Technology), and Latin for 4th through 6th graders.
-This is her family’s second year at Charis Classical Academy.
+Mrs. Cox will be teaching math and science to the older students this year.
+This is her family’s third year at Charis Classical Academy.
 She graduated from the University of Illinois at Urbana Champaign in 2001 with a bachelor’s degree in Mathematics Education and in 2006 with a master’s degree in the same area.
 Emily has taught in the public school setting, overseas (China and Japan), homeschooled, and led the children’s ministry at her church.
 Emily and her husband Andy have three children, Julianna aged 10, Judah aged 8, and Caleb aged 6.
 Emily is passionate about helping students discover who God created them to be and fulfill those unique potentials.
 She believes literature and the arts provide a great window through which we can see ourselves and life more clearly.
 Emily’s family is very involved at Life Center Madison in a variety of ministries and love getting to know new people from different cultures and lands.
 Emily enjoys writing, traveling, and playing with her two year old, beautiful, and naughty Labrador Retriever.
 She is excited to meet and work with many new families this year!

-Mrs. Koeninger is excited to begin her first year at Charis teaching 7th-11th grade science this year, after serving as a long term substitute for Mrs. Paplow last Spring.
+Mrs. Koeninger is excited to begin her second year teaching at Charis Classical Academy.
 She received bachelor's degrees in Mathematics and Physics from Miami University, where she worked part time as a tutor and discovered a love of teaching.
 After graduating, she and her husband moved to Madison, and she worked at Epic for several years.
-She and her husband Adam have two children, Elodie and Piper.
-Piper will be joining Charis for kindergarten this year.
-When not teaching, Mrs. Koeninger enjoys spending time with her family and friends, serving at the Vine Church, reading books, and playing piano.
+She and her husband Adam have two children, Piper aged 6 and Elodie aged 2.
+When not teaching, Mrs. Koeninger enjoys spending time with her family and friends, serving at the Vine Church, playing board games, reading books, and playing piano.

 Mr. Pointner has been privileged to study under many fabulous teachers over the years and is honored to teach his own students for the first time.
 After graduating from Wheaton College in 2018 with a degree in Art History (elective studies in Geology) and a minor in Theater, he moved to Wisconsin to join Christ Church Madison, and has spent the last year as a substitute teacher at Charis—teaching almost every grade—and served as assistant director for the spring play.
 Mr. Pointner is also a coach at Boulders Climbing Gym and in his spare time loves making puppets, collecting rocks, and researching the history of science.